PAPER EXPLANATION: BINARIZED NEURAL NETWORKS: TRAINING NEURAL NETWORKS WITH WEIGHTS AND ACTIVATIONS CONSTRAINED TO +1 OR −1

 In order to transform the real valued variables into these two values, two binarization functions can be used.
 The first function, which is deterministic is:

-where x^b is the binarized variable (weight or activation) and x is the real-valued variable.
+where is the binarized variable (weight or activation) and x is the real-valued variable.

 The second binarization function is stochastic (probabilistic):